Colour Theory for Photographers

 Analogous colours are definitely a safe choice and very aesthetically pleasing to the eye because they’re also quite often found in nature all around us.

-Imagine, for instance, a field of bright yellow daffodils with their green stems or an autumn leaf that’s changing colours, going from orange to red.
+Imagine, for instance, a field of bright yellow daffodils with their green stems or an autumn leaf that’s changing colours, going from orange to red (see fall photography).

 Although it’s truly hard to go wrong with the palette, keep in mind that there’s one caveat involved.
 Those pairs are harmonious because the colours are quite close to one another – not only literally, but as a general vibe as well.